andyrhman/nimbus-repository/Readme.md

 ---

 ## 🤖 Machine Learning Repository
-This repository highlights the Machine Learning efforts for the Nimbus Project, delivering a seamless user experience on handheld devices.
+This repository highlights the Machine Learning efforts for the Nimbus Project, this repository focused on predictive analytics for travel destination, utilizing advanced algorithms to deliver insightful predictions.

 - **Repository Link**: